centreon/centreon-documentation/versioned_docs/version-23.10/developer/developer-widget.md

 ### Code

 All languages are separated in different files, one file for each language.
-The file "configs.xml" calls the php file and the php file calls the html file, etc.
+The file "configs.xml" calls the php file and the PHP file calls the HTML file, etc.

 We use Smarty, which is a template engine for PHP (http://smarty.net).